santhoshm183/cassandraExample/README.md

 # cassandraExample
-Spring boot with rest and cassandra example
+This Example demonstrate how we can connect Cassandra with Spring boot rest.